bcarpenter7/blog-react-final/Unit_4/project-4/project-4-requirements.md

 - Implementation of a highly dynamic UI or data visualization.
 - Other, instructor approved, complexity/features.

-## Self-sufficiency / Project Assistance
+## Self-Sufficiency / Project Assistance

 - At this stage of SEI, being able to find the the answers to development issues is of paramount importance.